About care homes

 Which home you should choose will depend on your level of need.
 Your social worker will help to advise you on this.

 There are 17 care homes in East Lothian.
-East Lothian Council owns 4 care homes, 1 nursing home and 3 residential homes.
+East Lothian Health and Social Care Partnership manages 4 care facilities: 1 nursing home and 3 residential homes.

 All care homes are inspected and regulated by the Care Inspectorate.